MVdovychenko/Langgraph-Agentic-AI/README.md

 ## Notes

 - `.env`, `credentials.json`, and `token.json` are **not included** in the repo for security reasons.
-- The reviewer needs to create these files locally to test the full functionality.
+- The reviewer needs to create these files locally to test the full functionality. check Google documentation for the token.json and credentials.json.
+- oauth_bootstrap.py should be executed first time to generate the google token. then the app should work!
+- you can simply run the script outside the container using simply "oauth_bootstrap.py".